zheeeng/OSX-devconfig-formula/Git/git-flow.md

 * `master`: It is used as the production branch and under long-term maintenance.
 Git-flow marks stable release versions and patched hotfix versions as tags on this branch.
 * `develop`: It is the long-term development branch, merge all developed features, released versions and fixed bugs and hotfixes.
 * `feature/<feature name>`: It is used for feature development.
-* `release/<release version name>`: It is used for next release.
+* `release/<release version>`: It is used for next release.
 * `bugfix/<bug name>`: When you encouter bugs, create a `bugfix` branch start off from `develop`.
 * `hotfix/<hotfix version>`: When you get feedbacks to patch a hotfix, create a `hotfix` branch start off from `master`.
-* `support`: To satisfy some customers, you cloud add some special features on a `support` branch which is based on a specific production version.
+* `support/<support version>`: To maintain the stability of some releases which are still in-use by some people, the `support` branch is suggested to patch and develop customizing features on it.

 ## Commands